You can install Document Control for Confluence Cloud from the Atlassian Marketplace. Click the "Try it free" button to get started.

 If the page is edited, all reviewers will need to sign the page again to maintain the "Reviewed" status; see Page versioning for more details.

 To see the document control status of all pages in a space at a glance, you can use the "Space View" setting of the Document Control macro.
 Typically, you might want to add the macro to the top-level page in a space.
+To do this, start editing a page.
+Then choose from the menu "+" and "View more" to insert the Document Control macro.
+Choose the "Space View" setting:

 The Document Control add-on uses Confluence's built-in versioning system to ensure that signatures are linked to a specific version of a page.
 For example, if a page has been signed by all reviewers, but is then edited, the Document Control macro will show that those signatures were for previous versions of the page: